 Cause after all, aren’t my expectations just the thing that get me into trouble in the first place?

 So peach pie.
 As I was pondering the little matter of high expectations and how they can make me miserable, I was about to cut and serve peach pie to my family.
 (My sweet in-laws cut and put them in the freezer this summer, but I now need room in my freezer for those blasted Christmas cookies).
-Ironically, the pie looked great:
+Ironically, the pie looked decent.

 Merry Christmas Eve, here’s to low expectations!